angela-joseph-r/sample_assessment/README.md

 # sample_assessment

 From this link: https://www.visitindy.com/indianapolis-things-to-do-events?page=10 and google maps.
 I created three csv files about housing, restaurants, and events respectively.
-In housing, I look for the distance between each possible cowroking location and the housing by distance in miles by car or by bike.
-Given that the interns make not have access to a car, a bike might be more affordable.
-For the restaurants, I searched for all restaurants in Indianapolis and pick a couple of different cuisines to accomodate for differing tastes of the interns.
+In housing, I looked for the distance between each possible cowroking location and the housing by distance in miles by car or by bike.
+I chose to include transportation by bike as well, given that the interns make not have access to a car a bike might be more affordable.
+For the restaurants, I searched for all restaurants in Indianapolis and picked a couple of different cuisines to accomodate for differing tastes of the interns.
 For the events, I used the Indy events website and filtered my search by music, sports, and arts related events.
 For the events, I also took note of the distance between the event place and the coworking location.
-From the data it looks like the Industrious Mass Ave and Launch Indy consistly are near the restaurants, event locations, and housing.

 10-week activities plan: